VagabondAzulien/dotfiles/vim/README.md

 * Relative numbering, with mapping to quickly swap

 ###Bundles File
-The vimrc.bundles file stores the plugin information for Vundle.
+The vimrc.bundles file stores the plugin information for Vim-Plug.
 Currently, I use the following plugins:
 * [Fugitive](https://github.com/tpope/vim-fugitive) for nice Git integration.
 * [Airline](https://github.com/bling/vim-airline) to look nice, but not garish.